Effective finite generation for [IA_n,IA_n] and the Johnson kernel: Effective finite generation of

 The proof of Lemma~\ref{lemma:SL_n} will consist of two parts.
 First we will construct $g$ satisfying (a).
-This will be done in several steps, and $g$ will be constructed as a product of unit transvections and permutation matrices.
+This will be done in several steps, and $g$ will be constructed as a product of at most 9 unit transvections and at most 2 permutation matrices (this ensures that there are only finitely many possibilities for $g$).
 Then we will prove (b) using the specific form of $g$ constructed in the proof of (a).

 In the computations below it will be convenient to use the following notation: for a character $\lambda$ of $G$ and $i,j,k\in [n]$ we set